breastmed/breastmed/content/services.md

       ### £100, 30 minute Therapeutic Breast Ultrasound appointment

+      This is a non-invasive targeted treatment for blocked ducts, and mastitis.
+Gentle heat pulses and sound waves reduce lymphatic congestion and promote milk flow.
 P﻿lease bring your baby or breast pump to these appointments, as treatment works best when you are able to remove milk afterwards.
 A series of 3 treatments is recommended, but those who cannot attend return appointments have the option of kinesio breast taping to aid lymphatic drainage.
 This usually remains applied for 2-3 days and can be removed at home.

       ### £200  Low Milk Supply Investigations 30 Minute appointment